Corey Bailey

 In the world of magnetic tape recorders, azimuth refers

-tape.
-Any variation will result in a loss of high frequency information.
-Azimuth is
+Any variation from 90 degrees will result in a loss of high frequency information.

-one of the adjustable parameters of each head and there are specific methods to
+Azimuth is one of the adjustable parameters of each head and there are specific

 B-Wind